 Also known as Salvia nemerosa, this salvia plant is believed to have originated from west-central Asia, although some sources point to Europe.
 The plant to a maximum height of 24 inches and is tolerant to prolonged sunlight.
 It has a purplish appearance and blossoms from June to September.
 Woodland sage has many uses, including improving digestion and healing tuberculosis.
 The extract is also undergoing clinical trials to determine its efficiency in treating heart and liver conditions.

 Virtually every part of the plant above the ground is ground and used for medicinal purposes.
 Most importantly, the plant blooms several times in a season, thus increasing yields.
-Bee farmers have found the plant very useful due to its ability to attract pollinators with its brightly colored flowers and leaves.
+Bee farmers have found the plant very useful because it attracts pollinators with its brightly colored flowers and leaves.

 3. Salvia Indica